Sarthak4042/Safezone/README.md

 # Safezone
-Realtime safety equipment detection in industrial environment
+Realtime safety equipment detection in industrial environment using yolo